HOW DOES THE ST. LINUS MENS GOLF LEAGUE WORK?

 who ever won the most holes is the winner of two points.
 If the holes are tied, it is one

-point each.
-Each team’s points are the total of the points won by the team members.
+Each teams points are the total of the points won by the team members.
 The

 match is over after nine holes, but some members stay out on the course and play more